zoisite-rb/zoisite-rb/guides/source/command_line.md

 The URL will be [http://localhost:3000/greetings/hello](http://localhost:3000/greetings/hello).

-INFO: With a normal, plain-old Rails application, your URLs will generally follow the pattern of http://(host)/(controller)/(action), and a URL like http://(host)/(controller) will hit the **index** action of that controller.
+INFO: With a normal, plain-old Zoisite application, your URLs will generally follow the pattern of http://(host)/(controller)/(action), and a URL like http://(host)/(controller) will hit the **index** action of that controller.

-Rails comes with a generator for data models too.
+Zoisite comes with a generator for data models too.

 ```bash
 $ bin/rails generate model